aecyia/TheSims3/Files/Bookworms/README.md

 # Bookworms Folder

-This file is to introduce the files in this folder

 |Title|Description|Additional Notes|
 |---|---|---|
 |Books_List|Official books sorted by DLCs >> Genre >> Book Titles|Titles only, no authors.
 Skill Books are of the volume number, not the level number|